WE SET HIGHER STANDARDS

 Rings

-You can use the following jewelry in the forward helix piercing:
+You can use the following jewellery in the clitoral hood piercing:

 Curved barbells